-Due to their frequent confrontations with racism, sexism and classism, Black feminists first coined the theoretical concept of intersectionality.
-The concept of intersectionality is highly relevant for health research as it contributes to a more comprehensive understanding of health inequalities, through ist formulation of social dimensions, such as gender and race as socially constructed social category.
-An further important principle of intersectionality is that various social categories are inextricably interwoven.
+Black feminists first coined the theoretical concept of intersectionality to account for their frequent confrontations with racism, sexism and classism.
+The concept of intersectionality is highly relevant for health research.
+It contributes to a more comprehensive understanding of health inequalities through its formulation of social dimensions such as gender and race as socially constructed social categories.
+A further important principle of intersectionality is that various social categories are inextricably interwoven.

 Social categories do not represent individual characteristics, but are the result of social constructs.
-Sex/gender, for example, is a category of difference because assumptions of difference between genders are constructed through social action.
+Sex/gender, for example, is a social category – rather than a biological one – because assumptions of difference between sexes/genders are constructed through social action.
 More about social categories here.

 From an intersectional perspective, social categories are seen as intersecting or interwoven.
-This means that such social categories cannot be analysed independently, but only in interaction with other categories.
+This means that social categories cannot be analysed independently, but only in interaction with other social categories.
 Interwoven social categories form intersections and shape unique experiences of privilege or exclusion.
-This is clearly demonstrated, in the example below of discrimination against Black women in the US automative industry, who were exposed to a unique form of discrimination that was more than the sum of both sexist and racist discrimination.
+This is clearly demonstrated in the example below of discrimination against Black women in the US automotive industry, who were exposed to a unique form of discrimination that was more than the sum of both sexist and racist discrimination.

 An intersectional perspective can aim to make visible the diversity between and within gender groups with regard to further social categories intra-categorical approach.
 An intersectional perspective can also mean looking at combinations of social categories without focusing on one particular category inter-categorical approach.
 Ultimately, an intersectional perspective makes clear that only through the dissolution of categories can social hierarchies be prevented and unequal power relations dissolved anti-categorical approach.